AMReX-Codes/amrex/CONTRIBUTING.md

 # Clone your fork on your local computer.
 You can get this address on your fork's Github page.
 git clone --branch development https://github.com/<myGithubUsername>/amrex.git

-# Add a new remote for the main AMReX repo, to remain up-to-date.
+# Navigate into your repo, add a new remote for the main AMReX repo, and fetch it
+cd amrex
-git remote add upstream https://github.com/AMReX-Codes/amrex
+git remote add upstream https://github.com/AMReX-Codes/amrex git fetch upstream

 # We recommend setting your development branch to track the upstream one instead of your fork:
 git branch -u upstream/development